 π§ 1οΈβ£ Antidepressants

-Use: Treat depression, anxiety, PTSD, OCD.
+Use: Treat depression, anxiety, PTSD, and OCD.

 β SSRIs (Selective Serotonin Reuptake Inhibitors)

-- Examples: Fluoxetine (Prozac), Sertraline (Zoloft), Escitalopram (Lexapro)
+Examples: Fluoxetine (Prozac), Sertraline (Zoloft), Escitalopram (Lexapro)

 β SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors)

-- Examples: Venlafaxine (Effexor), Duloxetine (Cymbalta)
+Examples: Venlafaxine (Effexor), Duloxetine (Cymbalta)

 β Tricyclic Antidepressants (TCAs)

-- Examples: Amitriptyline, Nortriptyline
+Examples: Amitriptyline, Nortriptyline

 β MAOIs (Monoamine Oxidase Inhibitors)

-- Examples: Phenelzine (Nardil), Tranylcypromine (Parnate)
+Examples: Phenelzine (Nardil), Tranylcypromine (Parnate)

 π§ 2οΈβ£ Antipsychotics

-Use: Treat schizophrenia, bipolar mania, severe agitation.
+Use: Treat schizophrenia, bipolar mania, and severe agitation.

 β Typical (First Generation)

-- Examples: Haloperidol (Haldol), Chlorpromazine (Thorazine)
+Examples: Haloperidol (Haldol), Chlorpromazine (Thorazine)

 β Atypical (Second Generation)

-- Examples: Risperidone (Risperdal), Olanzapine (Zyprexa), Clozapine (Clozaril)
+Examples: Risperidone (Risperdal), Olanzapine (Zyprexa), Clozapine (Clozaril)

 π§ 3οΈβ£ Mood Stabilizers